When should I arrive?

 What’s included in the training?

-Your lodging, three meals per day, and all supplies including three books and a manual for the duration of the training are included.
+All supplies including three books and a manual for the duration of the training are included.
 In addition, you will be added to our growing international database of Compassionate Bereavement Care ™ Certified Providers who are trauma and grief educated.
 Someone seeking a grief and trauma-sensitive yogi will be able to locate you in their online search through our database.

 Upon satisfactory completion of the training you will receive a certificate and badge to confirm your certificaton which you may display on your website, in your office, teaching space, on business materials, etc. You may also refer to yourself as a certified Certified Compasstionate Bereavement Care (R) Yoga Provider.